Water companies miss targets to cut pollution incidents, report warns - News Break

 The sector coped well with the pandemic and water companies have committed more than £850 million of new investment to contribute to a green recovery, it said.

-But the Environment Agency warned that England’s rivers are too polluted and said water companies still need to make and sustain substantial improvements in their environmental performance.
+But the Environment Agency warned England’s rivers were too polluted and said water companies still needed to make and sustain substantial improvements in their environmental performance.

 Serious pollution incidents remain too high, it said, with 44 serious pollution incidents, which can cause major or significant environmental harm to surface water or groundwater, in 2020.